trinhoftheworld/Project-Descriptions-for-Review/iOS/Virtual Tourist App.md

 The project will give you practice with powerful mechanisms for persisting data locally on a device.
 Storing media and retrieving it later is an essential skill for any iOS developer.

 ##How do I complete this project?
-1. Download a detailed specification from [here](https://github.com/udacity/Project-Descriptions-for-Review/blob/master/iOS/Virtual%20Tourist%20Specification.pdf).
+1. View the <a href="https://docs.google.com/document/d/1j-UIi1jJGuNWKoEjEk09wwYf4ebefnwcVrUYbiHh1MI/pub?embedded=true" target="_blank">detailed specification</a>.
 2. If necessary, review <a href="https://www.udacity.com/course/viewer#!/c-ud325-nd/l-3648658724/m-3748298563" target="_blank">iOS Persistence and Core Data</a> for detailed instructions.
+3. If you desire, download the app images from this repository.
-3. Create your app!
+4. Create your app!

 ##Watch Out!
 The app should only interact with Core Data objects (contexts, Persons, and Images) on the main thread.
 That means that any interactions with these objects inside a networking completion handler should be wrapped in `dispatch_async(dispatch_get_main_queue()) {...}`